 30-day free trial version

-Create an EF Core model from Database First
+Create an EF Core model from the database

 Once you have configured the database, you can move on to the next step—creating an EF Core model.
 You can do this in two ways: using Scaffold-DbContext or via Entity Developer.